SanikaSabade/SanikaSabade/README.md

 ## 📫 Contact Me

-Feel free to connect with me on [LinkedIn] (www.linkedin.com/in/sanika-sabade-2b0696261).
+Feel free to connect with me on [LinkedIn](www.linkedin.com/in/sanika-sabade-2b0696261).
 I'm always open to interesting discussions and collaboration opportunities!

 ---